KDAB/cxx-qt/book/src/qobject/signals_enum.md

 {{#include ../../../examples/qml_features/rust/src/signals.rs:book_signals_enum}}
 ```

-For every enum variant CXX-Qt will generate a signal on the corresponding QObject.
+For every enum variant, CXX-Qt will generate a signal on the corresponding QObject.
 If the enum variant has members, they will become the parameters for the corresponding signal.

 Because CXX-Qt needs to know the names of each parameter, only enum variants with named members are supported.